Keto Eggplant Parmesan with Pork Panko

 - Add salt and pepper into eggs.

 - Mix panko with cheese.
-I like to use ½ cup cheese to 1 cup pork panko, but you can decide for yourself.
+I like to use 1/2 cup cheese to 1 cup pork panko, but you can decide for yourself.
 Keep in mind that pecorino is salty, but I think that adds flavor.
+You CAN skip the pecorino, if you want to or replace with parmesan.

 - Preheat oven to 400 degrees.